What do tweezers, toilet paper, and that guy I used to copy lecture notes off of on Wednesdays all have in common?

 Crafted from stainless steel, this pair from beaute Tsuru have a square tip which make them great for plucking larger amounts of hair in a shorter amount of time.
 While they aren’t the most precise tweezer out there, they certainly have their uses.
 In my experience, they tend to work better for coarse hair.

+So what is the best tweezer to buy?
 It’s got to be the Rubis Slanted Tip Tweezer that takes my vote this time, for a couple of reasons.
 In my humble opinion, it’s the best all rounder of all the tweezers I’ve laboriously tried and tested.
 It gives a professional performance, pulls out every hair- coarse or fine- and thanks to the slanted tip it’s also extremely versatile.
 In my eyes, these have got to be some of the best tweezers in the world - but all the others in this review are not far behind:

 Like with everything however, your own winning pair of tweezers will depend solely on your own requirements- once you measure up what your needs are, it should become obvious which set is for you!